Connaught Square

 Connaught Square in London, England, was the first square of city houses to be built in Bayswater.
 It is named after a royal, the Earl of Connaught who was from 1805 until death in 1834 the second and last Duke of Gloucester and Edinburgh, and who maintained his fringe-of-London house and grounds on the land of this square and Gloucester Square.
 Its appearance is essentially the same as in the 1820s.
 Its south-east is 115 metres north of Hyde Park and the same west of Edgware Road.
 This point is 302 m WNW of Marble Arch, which sits on a very large green roundabout (including sculptures and public fountains) marking the western end of Oxford Street.
-Connaught Street runs along is northern end.
+Connaught Street runs along its northern end.

 Architecture

 Connaught Square's architecture is primarily Georgian.
 Redevelopment was initially planned in the early 18th century and the first of its 45 brick houses was built in 1828 as part of the Hyde Park Estate by Thomas Allason.
-Having built the Square, Thomas Allason (1790-1852) and family remained living at no 1 Connaught until well past he death in 1852.
+Having built the Square, Thomas Allason (1790-1852) and family remained living at no 1 Connaught until well past his death in 1852.